 Immediately after deleting a task, a notification pops up on the top right corner that alerts you of the deletion.
 Clicking the notification will undo the deletion.
 After a few seconds the notification disappears and after that there is no way to undo a task deletion.

-Tasks can be re-ordered in your daily list and in the master list.
+Tasks can be re-ordered via a simple drag and drop functionality in your daily list and in the master list.
 To re-order a task hover over the task you want to move, click and hold the mouse button down, and drag the mouse to move the task to another location.
 Other tasks will move to make room for wherever you drag the task.
 Once you have found the perfect spot for your task, let go of the mouse button to drop the task in it's new place.

 Each task has a schedule icon ( ) that appears when you hover over the task.
 Clicking the icon opens up a mini dialog.
 Click on a date in the mini dialog's calendar to schedule the task.